-A hybrid mattress is a combination of memory foam and innersprings, forming the perfect bed.
-Hybrid beds contain pressure-relieving memory foam without losing the responsive innerspring feel.
+A hybrid mattress is a combination of memory or latex foam and innersprings.
+Hybrid beds contain pressure-relieving memory foam without losing their responsive innerspring feel.

 Materials Inside a Hybrid Mattress

-Hybrid mattresses can contain different foams and coiled layers, usually broken up into three sections— the comfort layer, transitional layer, and support layer.
-However, a hybrid may have only one or two comfort layers, no transition layer, and then a basic support coil system.
-No matter the construction, the best hybrid should provide enough support and contouring for a good night’s sleep.
+Hybrid mattresses may contain different types of foam and of course the coil base.
+These layers are usually broken up into three sections.
+First is the comfort layer, then a transitional layer, and finally the support layer.
+Some hybrids may have only one or two comfort layers and then a basic support coil system.
+The best hybrid should provide enough support and contouring for a good night’s sleep.

-A comfort layer is usually the top layer of a hybrid mattress, unless the bed includes a pillow top or Euro-style topper.
+A comfort layer is the top layer of a hybrid mattress unless the bed has a plush pillow top or Euro-style topper.
 A hybrid’s comfort layer must be at least 2 inches thick and contain memory foam or latex.
 The comfort layer conforms to the body and relieves pressure points.

 A transitional layer is usually made of either poly-foam, memory foam, or latex.
-The transitional layer provides extra cushioning and support between the comfort and support layers.
+The transitional layer provides extra cushioning and support.

 A support layer stabilizes the bed and evenly distributes body weight across the sleep surface.
-A hybrid’s support layer contains pocketed coils— steel coils individually-wrapped in fabric.
+A support layer has pocketed coils (each coil is individually wrapped in fabric or foam).
 This layer evenly supports the body and reduces motion transfer.
-Sleepers can also stay cooler thanks to the air circulation inside this layer.
+Sleepers can stay cooler thanks to the layer’s air circulation.

 Pros and Cons of Hybrids

 A hybrid may not be for everyone.
 While a hybrid mattress provides body contouring and pressure relief, there could be an issue with heat retention.
 Take a look at the pros and cons of a hybrid bed and decide if it’s the best mattress for you.